fraspass/dcsbm/README.md

 - Figure 6: `harry_potter.py`;
 - Figure 7 and 8: `drosophila.py`.

-For security reasons, the ICL network data have *not* been made available, but the code to run the quadratic model and truncated power basis spline model are available in `icl.py`.
-Similarly, `icl_gp.py` reproduces the same models under an explicit Gaussian process setting.
+For security reasons, the ICL network data have *not* been made available, but the code to run the model is available in `icl.py`.
+Alternative community detection methods are also implemented in `icl_louvain.py`.
+Also, `degree_distribution.py` reproduces the ICL2 degree distribution in Figure 1c.